 Starting to write this post knowing that it will never be complete.
 Or correct.

 Why?
 Because these past 5 years has been so full of events that it’s too much for my poor head!
-At the beginning were documented as hand-written lists of names and shake bad quality videos :) so no help there either.
-Though I will be editing this on and on again, lot’s of typos I’m sure, too.
+At the beginning were documented as hand-written lists of names and shaking bad quality videos :) Though I will be editing this on and on again, lot’s of typos I’m sure, too.

 Okay, here it goes: